 Racial and Ethnic Minorities in American Politics

-Courses: American Government, American Minority and Ethnic Politics, Forthcoming Titles, Political Science, Race and Ethnic Minorities, Race-Class-Gender, Social Policy, US Civil Rights and Liberties, Westview Press Classroom Classics
+Courses: American Government, American Minority and Ethnic Politics, Dilemmas in American Politics Series, Political Science, Race and Ethnic Minorities, Race-Class-Gender, Social Policy, US Civil Rights and Liberties, Westview Press Classroom Classics

-Paula D. McClain is a professor of political science and public policy, Dean of The Graduate School, and Vice Provost for Graduate Education at Duke University.
-Her articles have appeared in numerous journals, including Politics, Groups and Identities, Journal of Politics, American Political Science Review, Urban Affairs Review, and The Du Bois Review: Social Science Research on Race.
+Paula D. McClain is a professor of political science and public policy and Dean of the Graduate School and Vice Provost for Graduate Education at Duke University.
+She is also Co-Director of the Center for the Study of Race, Ethnicity, and Gender in the Social Sciences at Duke University.
+Her articles have appeared in numerous journals, including the Journal of Politics, American Political Science Review, Urban Affairs Review, and The Du Bois Review: Social Science Research on Race.

 Order this book in print: